-If your Cobalt boat is equipped with a fixed automatic fire extinguisher that uses FE-241 (or optional FM-200, for European requirements) as an extinguishing agent, it is mounted on the engine compartment and generator compartment (if equipped).
+If your Cobalt boat is equipped with a fixed automatic fire extinguisher that uses FE-241 (or optional FM-200, for European requirements) as an extinguishing agent, it is mounted on the engine compartment and generator compartment.
 These extinguishers are activated when the heat-sensitive head reaches a predetermined temperature.
 The extinguisher discharges and saturates the engine and/or generator compartment, smothering the fire.
+On diesel applications, when the fixed fire extinguisher activator discharges, all engines and blowers will automatically shut off.
+Use the manual override switch at the dash to restart engines.
+Service the fire extinguisher as necessary.